dkxce/VirtualCamWithChromakey/README.md

 ###     VirtualCamWithChromakey

-Show how to remove background from one camera and send in to virtual
+Show how to remove background (chromakey technique) from one camera and send in to virtual.

+Contains several remove background (chromakey technique) algorythms:
+- RGBChromakeyRemover (supports obly basic color: red, green, blue)
+- YCbCrChromakeyRemover (supports any color)
+- RGB3DChromakeyRemover (supports any color)
+- GrayScaleChromakeyRemover (supports any color)
+- ColorMetricChromakeyRemover (supports any color)
+- HSVChromakeyRemover (supports any color)

 // Entry Point
 dkxce.RealCamToVirtualCamRouter.Route()